Adaptavist-Bitbucket-Mirror/scriptrunner-parent-pom/README.md

 * **scriptrunner-jira-standard**

-They provide recommended *dependencies* and *build/plugins* pom sections so that user plugin poms can be kept as simple as possible.
+They provide recommended *dependencies* and *build/plugins* pom sections so that user plugin poms (scriptrunner-samples) can be kept as simple as possible.

 ## Updating from scriptrunner-parent